hashrocket/hr-til/README.md

 rails s
 ```

-An optional setup task is to get a copy of the production database (requires Heroku access):
+An optional setup task is to restore a copy of the production database (requires Heroku access):

 ```
 rake db:restore_production_dump